Universal Turing machine

 In computer science, a universal Turing machine (UTM) is a Turing machine capable of computing any computable sequence, as described by Alan Turing in his seminal paper "On Computable Numbers, with an Application to the Entscheidungsproblem".
+Or, in other words, a Turing machine that is capable of simulating any other specialized Turing machines.

 Common sense might say that a universal machine is impossible, but Turing proves that it is possible.
 (Note: From lecture transcript attributed to John von Neumann, as quoted by Copeland in (Copeland & Fan 2023).)
 He suggested that we may compare a human in the process of computing a real number to a machine that is only capable of a finite number of conditions $q_1, q_2, \dots, q_R$; which will be called "m-configurations".
 He then described the operation of such machine, as described below, and argued:

 It is my contention that these operations include all those which are used in the computation of a number.

 Turing introduced the idea of such a machine in 1936–1937.